 "I was about seven, and I went to the learn to play hockey program in Groton," said Faulkner.
 "From there I went to Cyclones, the 495 Stars, and then eventually I was playing for N.M."

 Faulkner is the first of his family to play hockey.
-His father always wanted to play the
+His father always

 Estrella comes from a pedigree of high school hockey players, where he picked up the sport from his father.
 Just like many budding hockey stars, he had his very own hockey rink in his backyard that his father constructed.